Hatchback: 3 door and 5 door terminology

-When describing the body style, the hatch is often counted as a door, therefore a hatchback with two passenger doors is called a three-door and a hatchback with four passenger doors is called a five-door.
+When describing the body style, the hatch is often counted as a door, therefore a hatchback with two passenger doors may be called a three-door and a hatchback with four passenger doors may be called a five-door.

 Estates vs. liftbacks vs. notchbacks

-Estates/station wagons and liftbacks have in common a two-box design configuration, a shared interior volume for passengers and cargo and a rear door (often called a tailgate in the case of an estate/wagon) that is hinged at roof level, similar to hatchbacks.
-Liftback cars are similar to hatchbacks from a functional perspective in having a tailgate hinged from the roof, but differ from hatchbacks from a styling perspective in having more of a sloped roofline.
+Estates/station wagons and liftbacks have in common a two-box design configuration, a shared interior volume for passengers and cargo and a rear door (often called a tailgate in the case of an estate/wagon) that is hinged at roof level.
+Liftback cars are a type of hatchback, but differ from traditional hatchbacks from a styling perspective in having more of a sloped roofline.
 The term "fastback" may sometimes also be used by manufacturers to market liftback cars.
 A fastback is a broad automotive term used to describe the styling of the rear of a car in having a single slope from the roof to the rear bumper.

 Some hatchbacks are notchback three box designs, bearing a resemblance to sedans/saloons from a styling perspective, but being closer to hatchbacks in functionality by having a tailgate hinged from the roof.
-This is featured on cars such as the 1951 Kaiser-Frazer Vagabond, Simca 1100, Mazda 6 GG1, and Opel Vectra C. As such, notchbacks are not fastbacks, as the slope of the roofline on a notchback is interrupted by its three box design.
+This is featured on cars such as the 1951 Kaiser-Frazer Vagabond, Simca 1100, Mazda 6 GG1, and Opel Vectra C. As such, notchbacks are not fastbacks, as the slope of the roofline on a notchback is interrupted by its three-box design.

 An estate/wagon typically differs from a liftback or hatchback by being longer (therefore more likely to have a D-pillar).
 Other potential differences of a station wagon include: